-Discard all warnings or pop-ups messages about viruses from the softwares that you don’t recognize or believe to have not installed yourself on your computer.
-These types of applications just trick you into installing malicious apps.
-Furthermore, they don’t do any good to you.
+Discard all warnings or pop-ups messages about viruses from the software that you don’t recognize or believe in having not installed yourself on your computer.
+These types of applications trick you into installing malicious apps.
+Furthermore, they don’t do any good for you.
 They actually generate revenue by promoting malicious files and show you advertisements and popups all day long.

 Conhost is used only on Windows 7, 8 and 10.
 If you are using an older version of Windows for any reason, then you should see only CSRSS and not Conhost, so any Console Windows Host appearances in Task Manager should be cause for concern.

 Is conhost.exe Necessary?